HoyoenKim/CyberSecurity-LLM/README.md

 ---

-## 5. Discussion
+## 10. Discussion

-### 5.1.
+### 10.1.
 Hybrid RL + LLM

-#### 1) Limitations of RL (DQL)
+#### 10.1.1 Limitations of RL (DQL)

-* **Sparse-reward sensitivity:** In CTF-style environments, rewards are often delayed.
+**Sparse-reward sensitivity:** In CTF-style environments, rewards are often delayed.
 RL agents may spend many steps repeating unproductive actions before reaching informative states.

-* **Poor out-of-distribution generalization:** When the topology, vulnerabilities, or domain assumptions change (e.g., moving from ToyCTF to AutomotiveCTF), a policy trained on one setting can degrade quickly.
+**Poor out-of-distribution generalization:** When the topology, vulnerabilities, or domain assumptions change (e.g., moving from ToyCTF to AutomotiveCTF), a policy trained on one setting can degrade quickly.

-* **Exploration cost:** RL can require many episodes to discover effective attack paths, especially when the action space is large and the environment provides limited feedback.
+**Exploration cost:** RL can require many episodes to discover effective attack paths, especially when the action space is large and the environment provides limited feedback.

-* **Limited interpretability:** Even when RL succeeds, it is often difficult to explain *why* a particular sequence of actions was selected beyond Q-values and reward traces.
+**Limited interpretability:** Even when RL succeeds, it is often difficult to explain *why* a particular sequence of actions was selected beyond Q-values and reward traces.

-#### 2) Limitations of LLM-based agents
+#### 10.1.2 Limitations of LLM-based agents

-* **Inconsistent exploration under failure:** When early actions repeatedly fail and the observable state barely changes, LLM agents can get stuck in loops or keep selecting similar actions.
+**Inconsistent exploration under failure:** When early actions repeatedly fail and the observable state barely changes, LLM agents can get stuck in loops or keep selecting similar actions

-* **Non-deterministic behavior:** The same prompt can yield different actions depending on sampling/temperature, leading to variability across runs.
+**Non-deterministic behavior:** The same prompt can yield different actions depending on sampling/temperature, leading to variability across runs.

-* **Shallow “trial-and-error” strategy:** LLMs may reason well, but they are not inherently optimized for persistent exploration policies that improve via reinforcement signals.
+**Shallow “trial-and-error” strategy:** LLMs may reason well, but they are not inherently optimized for persistent exploration policies that improve via reinforcement signals.

-* **Cost and latency:** Running an LLM for every decision step can be expensive and slow compared to a purely local RL policy.
+**Cost and latency:** Running an LLM for every decision step can be expensive and slow compared to a purely local RL policy.

-#### 3) How the Hybrid approach compensates
+#### 10.1.3 How the Hybrid approach compensates

 The hybrid agent is designed to combine **RL’s robustness in repeated exploration** with **LLM’s semantic reasoning and domain knowledge**.

-* **LLM → action pruning / prioritization:**
+**LLM → action pruning / prioritization:**
 The LLM filters and ranks candidate actions using semantic cues from the observation (e.g., which node looks like a gateway, which credentials seem relevant, which transitions likely unlock progress).
 This reduces wasted steps in unfamiliar domains.

-* **RL → stable decision-making and retry behavior:**
+**RL → stable decision-making and retry behavior:**
 DQL can reliably handle repeated attempts and sparse feedback, improving consistency in ToyCTF-like environments where success depends on persistent exploration.

-* **Net effect:**
+**Net effect:**

-  * Better performance across both “complex exploration” tasks (ToyCTF) and “domain-knowledge” tasks (AutomotiveCTF)
+- Better performance across both “complex exploration” tasks (ToyCTF) and “domain-knowledge” tasks (AutomotiveCTF)
-  * Potentially faster learning due to a reduced effective action space (LLM-guided pruning can improve sample efficiency)
+- Potentially faster learning due to a reduced effective action space (LLM-guided pruning can improve sample efficiency)

-### 5.2.
+### 10.2.
 Automatic Security Report Generation with LLM Agents

 LLM-based agents are naturally **explainable** because they can output a rationale for each step (e.g., *why* an action was chosen, *what* evidence from the observation supports it, and *how* the next step will follow).
 By logging these intermediate decisions, it becomes possible to automatically generate a structured security report.